iRobotEducation/create3_docs/docs/api/safety.md

-# Create3 Safety Overrides
+# Create® 3 Safety Overrides

-By default, the Create3 robot has some safety features enabled.
+By default, the Create® 3 robot has some safety features enabled.
 Their purpose is to make sure that the robot does not get into dangerous sitations and it is able to detect and react properly to cliff hazards.

 Safety features are configurable by the user through a ROS 2 parameter.